maxbirnbacher/HorizonBackbone/README.md

 ## Setup & Start

+Clone the repository and run `docker-compose build` to build the images.

-Just start the stack with `docker-compose up -d` and you are good to go.
-The stack will start the following services:
+Start the stack with `docker-compose up -d` and you are good to go.

-- Nginx (to view the files)
-- FastAPI (API for uploading files)

 ## What's next?

-- [ ] Make a better UI for the Nginx Server
+- [ ] Make a better UI for the Webinterface
 - [ ] Add C2 Server